-In August 2020, VISA rolls out an exciting new product for resolving fraud.
+Visa is rolling out an exciting new product for resolving fraud through Verifi.
 They’ve called it Rapid Dispute Resolution (RDR).
 RDR aims to reduce the number of alerts a merchant receives, and to expedite the dispute resolution process for a better experience for all stakeholders.
 RDR leverages existing transaction and dispute infrastructure to minimize costs and enhance the customer experience.

 HOW RDR WORKS

 RDR expedites fraud resolution with automated responses to disputes based on predefined rules set by the merchant.
-Let’s say you’re willing to just refund any disputed transaction that’s under a certain dollar amount, or if the transaction sources from a certain issuer, you can program a ruleset to trigger instant refunds.
+Let’s say you’re willing to just refund any disputed transaction that’s under a certain dollar amount, or if the transaction sources from a certain card issuing bank, you can program a ruleset to trigger instant refunds.

 Merchants can set up to ten rules per BIN, and seven attributes for each rule.
 The ruleset attributes are: